jorsanpe/cpmbits/docs/_posts/2021-04-23-cpm-a-modern-tool-for-cpp.md

 }
 ```

+Notice how, in order to include the header file with the `Multiply` class interface, we address the header file including the package name.
 By design, both source and header files are placed in the same directory.
 Now, let's make use of the `Multiply` class by modifying the `main.cpp` file:

 ```cpp
 // Main.cpp